-If you’re ready to start a business, it’s vital to understand what’s meant by “incorporation” or “corporation.”
+If you’re ready to form a legal business entity and you're thinking that an S Corp or C Corp is the way to go, it’s vital to understand what’s meant by the terms "incorporation" and "corporation."
 Although the words sound similar, there are fundamental differences in how they’re applied.
-We’ll break each term down and let you know how they affect your business.
+Let's break it down and give you a better idea of what they mean.

-A corporation is a specific type of business entity.
-It’s considered legally separate from its owners, employees and others, and exists as an entity in its own right.
-A corporation is created through the process of incorporation.
+A corporation is considered legally separate from its owners, employees and others, and exists as an entity in its own right.
 Corporations in the U.S. are known as either S Corporations or C Corporations, and each provides different benefits to stakeholders.

 The main difference: incorporation is the process you go through to create a corporation, which is a separate legal entity.